praveenpatidarwd/documentation/content/en/watchdog/_index.md

   * [Amazon Web Services][5], for the [S3][6], [ELB/ALB/NLB][7], [CloudFront][8], and [DynamoDB][9] Amazon services.
   * [Alerting][10]

 Watchdog looks for irregularities in metrics, like a sudden spike in the hit rate.
-For each irregularity, the [Watchdog page][11] displays a Watchdog story.
-Each story includes a graph of the detected metric irregularity and gives more information about the relevant timeframe and endpoint or endpoints.
+For each irregularity, the [Watchdog page][11] displays a Watchdog alert.
+Each alert includes a graph of the detected metric irregularity and gives more information about the relevant time frame and endpoint or endpoints.
 To avoid false alarms, Watchdog only reports issues after observing your data for a sufficient amount of time to establish a high degree of confidence.
 The minimum amount of data needed to see irregularities depends on the anomaly you are looking at and can range from four days to two weeks.

 ## Root Cause Analysis for APM (beta)

 <div class="alert alert-warning">
-Watchdog Root Cause Analysis (RCA) is currently in beta. <a href="https://docs.google.com/forms/d/1gKdjVslrxMv_St7sIH7c47FJuf_hKvKAt_G9SXnE4Nw/edit?ts=5fbd5390&gxids=7628">Use this form</a> to request access.
+Watchdog Root Cause Analysis (RCA) is in beta. <a href="https://docs.google.com/forms/d/1gKdjVslrxMv_St7sIH7c47FJuf_hKvKAt_G9SXnE4Nw/edit?ts=5fbd5390&gxids=7628">Use this form</a> to request access.
 </div>

 Watchdog RCA enables APM customers to identify causal relationships between different symptoms across your applications and infrastructures.
 This information helps you to speed up your root cause analysis and reduce your mean time to recovery (MTTR).